biopragmatics/oquat/docs/invalids/prefix/chembl.md

-# Medline Plus
+# chembl: ChEMBL

+This page summarize the different resources that reference `chembl` but use local unique identifiers that do not match the standard pattern of ^CHEMBL\d+$.
+Of the 1 resources,
-The following 1 variants were found: ['CHEMBL']
+1 variants on the standard prefix were found: ['CHEMBL'].

-## `xco`
+## `xco`: Experimental condition ontology

-Identifiers for this prefix are given correctly in Experimental condition ontology.
+Identifiers for this prefix are given incorrectly correctly in `xco`.

 | external_xref   |   usages_count | usages                                                                                                                                                  |
 |-----------------|----------------|---------------------------------------------------------------------------------------------------------------------------------------------------------|